simptel/docs.simptel.com/docs/idaas/concepts/users.md

 ## Privileged Identity Management (PIM)

 ### Privileged Identity
 A privileged identity denotes a user who has been granted access to protected resources after completing the authorization process.
+This includes users authorized to access privileged information and perform critical functions within our system.